Macartney-Christopher/5-Axis-Camera-Position-Control/README.md

 3. Ensure all cables are connected
 4. Compile and execute
 5. Operate in Arduino IDE using [these commands](FlashStorage_PanTiltMount/3-Axis Slider Commands List.pdf)

-## Installation & Build
-1. Install Arduino IDE
-2. Install a C++ compiler
-3. Download & 3D Print the parts
-4. Solder the components on the custom PCB

 ## Usage: This would also be a good place to include screenshots of your project in action.
 1. Upload the Arduino code to the Nano 33 IoT